Question: Wouldn't it be nice if you could easily shrink your tablespace?

 The tablespace doesn't resize as data is removed.
 We can check that now (it's still 10 gigs).
 So, this means we have a tablespace with 10 gigs but we're only using about 1 gig of that.

-Now that we've got a tablespace with a bunch of 'holes' in it, we can go ahead and use the tablespace_shrink procedure.
+Now that we've got a tablespace with a bunch of 'holes' in it, we can go ahead and use the shrink_tablespace procedure.

-The tablespace_shrink PL/SQL API was made for optimizing the storage of bigfile tablespaces by moving segments (objects) that are blocking the datafile tail to the datafile head, and then resizing the datafile.
+The shrink_tablespace PL/SQL API was made for optimizing the storage of bigfile tablespaces by moving segments (objects) that are blocking the datafile tail to the datafile head, and then resizing the datafile.

 The API looks like the following: